Kin The Know

 You could give Kin's Prenatal a try.
 It's formulated with your wellness in mind — the ingredients are ones your body can use while also being easier on the stomach than other supplements.

-The capsules are broken up into two doses per day; smaller tablets = feeling less sick!
+The capsules are broken up into 2 doses per day; smaller tablets = feeling less sick!

 Start taking vitamins sooner

-Some evidence suggests that beginning prenatal vitamins before conception can help you tolerate them during the early stages of pregnancy (3).
+Some evidence suggests that beginning prenatal vitamins before conception can help you tolerate them during the early stages of pregnancy.
 If you take your prenatal vitamin before conceiving, it also benefits the baby — their development starts really early, sometimes before you even know you're pregnant.

-Having the right nutrients on board gives them the best chance at growing in a healthy way.
+Having the right nutrients on board gives them the best chance of growing in a healthy way.

-What happens if I don't take prenatals during pregnancy?
+What happens if I don't take a prenatal during pregnancy?

 We've already covered why taking a prenatal vitamin is important, and how to get the most out of them without battling too many side effects.
 But what actually happens if you don't take any prenatal vitamins at all?

-In a nutshell, taking a prenatal vitamin means you have a better chance of avoiding adverse health outcomes (1).
-If your body doesn't have the right nutrients to support you and the baby, there can be a danger of complications like hypertension, gestational diabetes and even miscarriage.
+In a nutshell, taking a prenatal vitamin means you have a better chance of avoiding adverse health outcomes.

-Having the right vitamins and minerals in your system is particularly important when the baby's neural tube (the part that turns into the brain and spinal cord) is about to close (2).
+Having the right vitamins and minerals in your system is particularly important when the baby's neural tube (the part that turns into the brain and spinal cord) is about to close.

 This happens in the first trimester at about 28 days of gestation, which is why doctors recommend starting prenatal vitamins early.